idkr-client/idkr/README.md

 ## Supported Platforms
 - Windows: Supported, main platform
 - Linux: Supported
-- macOS: Not supported, may or may not work
+- macOS: Not confirmed by the developer, may or may not work

 Testing is greatly appreciated!
 Let me know on Discord or GitHub if something doesn't work right.